 Matt’s latest album, The Rhythm Of Life, debuted at #6 on the ZMR top 100.
-It was also was nominated as one of the top 10 vocal albums of the year by Britain’s One World Music and is CD Baby’s “Editor’s Choice” selection.
+It was also nominated as one of the top 10 vocal albums of the year by Britain’s One World Music and is CD Baby’s “Editor’s Choice” selection.

 Matt Venuti is a singer/songwriter who plays rare and captivating acoustic and electronic musical instruments.
 His songs, stories, spoken word and instrumental music have earned him the accolades of many world-wide fans.
 He tours nearly year-round, accompanying himself on 21st Century melodic-percussive instruments where he creates kaleidoscopic rhythms and melodies that are awe-inspiring and unforgettable.
-He’s one of the premier players of this new breed of instrument that started in Switzerland and inspired a modern renaissance in musical instrument design.
+He’s one of the premier players of this new breed of instrument, starting with the Hang in Switzerland, that inspired a modern renaissance in musical instrument design.
 Matt is also one of the longest standing players of the equally captivating Electronic Valve Instrument (EVI) wind-synthesizer, upon which he creates lush layers of symphonic, cinematic and other-worldly textures and melodies.